bergsans/archaize-js/text/4_on_compilers_in_general.md

 synthesis  in the  compiling process.
 Before compiling  the source code  is broken  into parts, enforcing  a grammatical structure.
-This   form   an  intermediate   structure   of 'abstractions' (an abstract syntax tree), representations of the source at hand.
+This   form   an  intermediate   structure   of 'abstractions' (an Abstract Syntax Tree), representations of the source at hand.

 If   the   compiler   finds   that  the   source   code   is